 Whether a blazer with a T-shirt look is acceptable or not is a regularly debated issue and one that’s rarely concluded.
-However, we believe if it’s pulled off correctly it can look both classic and effortlessly stylish.
 But, and that’s a big but, if you plan to pull it off successfully there are a few key things to bear in mind to avoid looking like Roy from The IT Crowd.

 Blazer and T-shirt

 Blazers are one of those staple pieces of clothing that are a lot more versatile than people give it credit for.
 Easily matched with formal outfits and an endless array of Oxford shirts, it’s something that’s ideal for smarter occasions, but it also works great with a lot of casual pieces as well.
 Blazer and jeans work great together and are a go-to combination when creating a casual, yet put together look.
 Makes sense then that something as equally versatile as a slim fit T-shirt will work just as well with a blazer.

 Of course, there are some things you should probably keep in mind before you start throwing random T-shirts on with any old blazer, but these are mainly things that you need to remember for any outfit – fit, colour, pattern and length.

 To get this look right there are few things you need to make sure you’re doing right.
 To start off make sure both your blazer and T-shirt are slim fitting and you stick to a simple crew T-shirt with minimal to no branding.